realHXiao/GraphKM/README.md

 | GCN-based      | 0.671      | 0.819     | 0.595     |
 | GAT_GCN-based  | 0.627      | 0.792     | 0.622     |

-The trained models are available in the Figshare database with DOI: 10.6084/m9.figshare.25335049.
+Note: The trained models are available in the Figshare database with DOI: 10.6084/m9.figshare.25335049.

 ## Prediction
 The input for prediction.py: